simo1213/DeepLearningProject/README.md

 # Multi-Camera Vehicle Tracking (MCMT)
+> **Disclaimer**
+> This repository is created **for academic study and research purposes only**.
+> Any use of this project for commercial purposes is strictly prohibited.
+> The copyrights of the ELECTRICITY framework, Synthehicle dataset, CityFlow dataset, and other third-party resources remain with their original authors.

 This repository presents a technical implementation and analysis of **Multi-Camera Multi-Target (MCMT) vehicle tracking** based on the **ELECTRICITY framework**, with a focus on **Vehicle Re-Identification (ReID)** and cross-camera identity association.